 How to Store

-- Freezer- I do not recommend freezing this ancient grain salad.
-Some of the ingredients, such as cucumbers, do not freeze well.
+- Freezer- Freezing this ancient grain salad is not recommended as some of the ingredients do not freeze well.

 How to Reheat

-This dish is intended to be served chilled and I would not recommend reheating it, especially if you used any raw vegetables.
-If you don’t like it straight from the refrigerator, plate it and let it come to room temperature for 20-30 minutes before eating.
+This salad recipe is intended to be served chilled.
+If you don’t enjoy this salad straight from the refrigerator, let it come to room temperature for 20-30 minutes before eating.

 Frequently Asked Questions